-Clarice Starling (Jodie Foster) is pulled from her training at the FBI Academy at Quantico, Virginia by Jack Crawford (Scott Glenn) of the Bureau’s Behavioral Science Unit.
-He assigns her to interview Hannibal Lecter (Anthony Hopkins), a former psychiatrist and incarcerated cannibalistic serial killer, hoping that Lecter’s insight would be useful in capturing a serial killer nicknamed “Buffalo Bill” (Ted Levine), who skins his female victims’ corpses.
+Clarice Starling (Foster) is pulled from her training at the FBI Academy at Quantico, Virginia by Jack Crawford (Scott Glenn) of the Bureau’s Behavioral Science Unit.
+He assigns her to interview Hannibal Lecter (Hopkins), a former psychiatrist and incarcerated cannibalistic serial killer, hoping that Lecter’s insight would be useful in capturing a serial killer nicknamed “Buffalo Bill” (Ted Levine), who tends to skin his female victims’ corpses.

 Starling notices that “Louis Friend” is an anagram of “iron sulfide”—fool’s gold.
-She visits Lecter, who is now being held in a cage-like cell in a Tennessee courthouse.
+She visits Lecter, now being held in a cage-like cell in a Tennessee courthouse.
 Lecter tells her that all the information is contained in the case file.
-Rather than give her the real name, he insists they continue their quid pro quo and she recounts a traumatic childhood incident where she was heard the sound of spring lambs slaughtered on a relative’s farm in Montana.
-Lecter speculates that she is motivated to save Catherine in hope of ending her nightmares.
-Lecter gives her back the case files on Buffalo Bill after their conversation is interrupted by Chilton and the police.
+Rather than give her the real name, he insists they continue their quid pro quo and she recounts a traumatic childhood incident where she had heard the sound of spring lambs slaughtered on a relative’s farm in Montana.
+Lecter then speculates that she is motivated to save Catherine in order to end her nightmares.
 Later that evening, Lecter kills his guards and escapes from his cell.

-Starling analyzes Lecter’s notes to the case files and realizes that Buffalo Bill knew his first victim personally.
-Starling travels to the victim’s hometown and discovers that he was a tailor, with dress patterns identical to the patches of skin removed from each of his victims.
-She informs Crawford that Buffalo Bill is trying to make a “woman suit” of real skin.
+Starling analyzes Lecter’s notes, realizing that Buffalo Bill knew his first victim personally.
+She then travels to the victim’s hometown and discovers that he was a tailor, with dress patterns identical to the patches of skin removed from his victims.

-Crawford cross-references Lecter’s notes with hospital archives about a man named Jame Gumb, who applied unsuccessfully for a sex-change operation.
-Starling continues interviewing friends of Buffalo Bill’s first victim in Ohio while Crawford leads an F.B.I. tactical team to Gumb’s address in Illinois.
-The house in Illinois is empty, and Starling is led to the house of “Jack Gordon,” who she realizes is Jame Gumb, by finding a sphinx moth.
+Crawford cross-references Lecter’s notes with hospital archives about a man named Jame Gumb, who had applied for a sex-change operation.
+Starling continues interviewing friends of Buffalo Bill’s first victim in Ohio, while Crawford leads an F.B.I. tactical team to Gumb’s address in Illinois.
+Starling is led to the house of “Jack Gordon,” who she realizes is Jame Gumb by finding a sphinx moth.

 She pursues him into a multi-room basement, where Catherine is still alive but trapped in a dry well.
-After turning off the lights, Gumb stalks Starling in the dark with night-vision goggles but gives his position away with his revolver.
-Starling kills him right away.
+After turning off the lights, Gumb stalks Starling in the dark with night-vision goggles but gives his position away with his revolver, and Starling kills him right away.

 At an FBI Academy graduation party, Starling receives a call from Lecter, who is at an airport in Bimini.
-He assures her that he does not plan to pursue her and asks her to return the favor, which she says she cannot.
-Lecter hangs up the phone, saying he is “having an old friend for dinner” and starts following the newly arrived Chilton before disappearing into the crowd.
+He assures her that he does not plan to pursue her and asks her to return the favor.
+Lecter hangs up the phone–“I’m having an old friend for dinner”–and begins following the newly-arrived Chilton before disappearing into the crowd.